Auditioning for the Second Act

 But the overarching theme here is NOT that I have a hard life.
 I have enumerated a few of my challenges not to be pitiful or even worse, to seem noble.
 The point, very simply, is that it can work.
 The point is that we can live a good and satisfying life while dealing with some distractions and barriers.
 It can be bloody difficult, and bloody wonderful at the same time.
 I have been able to do a spectacular amount of things during the past 17 years.
 I was able to be a husband, father, and now grandfather (very soon to a third grandchild).
 I was able to manage my business and continue a career so that we have some resources for our retirement.
 I was able to help bury two parents, who didn’t have to do that for me, and to be there for the decline and passing of my older sister, Earlene, and my niece, Katie.
 And now, though my work days are short and sporadic, I am able to engage in my grand retirement project of 200 acres of prairie restorations and hoping to be a vehicle for inducing others to consider my path.

 I’ve been able to visit both my daughters while they studied in Europe.
-I was able to go to India to meet my son-in law’s family, and then to participate in a glorious Indian wedding.
+I was able to go to India to meet my son-in law’s family, and then again, to participate in a glorious Indian wedding.
 I was able to dance with my younger daughter at her wedding two years ago.
 I have held two newborn grandchildren in my arms, am now watching them grow into wonderful human beings, and am giddy with the hope of doing it again very soon with a third grandchild.
 And I have been able to hold my girlfriend of 43 years in my arms as well, so she can know how much she is loved.

 The point, again, to beat it into the ground, is that LIFE IS WONDERFUL!!!
 Life is enormous!
 Life has more possibilities than we can comprehend!
 A person’s life can be a path to love, to heroism, to peace, and ultimately to transcendence.
 The cancer aftermath could have gone so much worse, as I might not have beaten the cancer, or I could have become an invalid in constant pain.
 I certainly considered those outcomes, and I accepted them as part of the Faustian deal I was making.
 Except my deal wasn’t for ultimate wisdom and riches as in the story of Faustus, but for just what I have gotten, seventeen very good years.
 What have I had to give in return for this second act?
 My strength, my patience, my stamina and my mindful attention to my body; I simply give everything that I have.
 But what a deal!!!
 What a fucking spectacular deal!!!
 And if I am both lucky and good, after these seventeen years, maybe a few more.
 We humans are a greedy bunch and I admit that as great as seventeen years has been, I hope to be able to write a follow-up to this post ten years from now.
 But first, there’s today, and then tomorrow.
 What an amazing thing it is to be able to look forward to the next morning!
 I can already taste the first sip of coffee and I can hardly wait.